jsihvola/freebsd-src/README.md

-Notes
+**Notes**

--For JH7110 specifically this contains now clock gen drivers, GPIO and reset (not properly tested yet).<br />
+-For JH7110 specifically this repository contains currently  clock gen drivers, GPIO and reset (not properly tested yet).<br />
--Also contains some drivers for JH7100 (ethernet, MMC), they need further developing.<br />
+-The repository also contains some drivers (mostly by M. Horne) for JH7100 (ethernet, MMC), they need further development.<br />
--Does not boot because fails to mount root file system.<br />
+-Does not boot because fails to mount the root file system.<br />
 -Some issues related to copyrights need to be solved.<br />
--Codes by JS are beginner's work.
+-Codes by J.S. are beginner's work.
 Criticism is welcome.<br />

-How to test
+**How to test**

 -Download FreeBSD's generic SD image dated 2023-07-27 and copy it to your microSD card<br />
 https://download.freebsd.org/snapshots/riscv/riscv64/ISO-IMAGES/14.0/FreeBSD-14.0-CURRENT-riscv-riscv64-GENERICSD-20230727-474708c334a7-264358.img.xz <br />